amd/MxGPU-Virtualization/smi-lib/docs/how_to/amdsmi_cli_tool.md

 Command Modifiers:
                       Description:
---json                Displays output in JSON format (humman readable by default).
+--json                Displays output in JSON format (human readable by default).
---csv                 Displays output in CSV format (humman readable by default).
+--csv                 Displays output in CSV format (human readable by default).
 --file FILE           Saves output into a file on the provided path (stdout by default).
 ```